Air2air/northworks/public/content/c-ax.md

 - Symphony
 - Symphony No
 - Wolfgang Amadeus Mozart
-title: Cheryl North Interviews Emanuel Ax**about the Szymanowski *Symphony No. 4 for Piano and Orchestra
+title: Cheryl North Interviews Emanuel Ax about the Szymanowski *Symphony No. 4 for Piano and Orchestra
-type: interview
+type: article
 ---

 Local lovers of the piano, that most versatile of musical instruments, can enjoy a bit of heaven this month, as the San Francisco Symphony presents four of the world's greatest living masters of this consummate king of keyboards.